andprosoft/capital_analyzer/doc_source/source/015_changelog.rst

       data can only be downloaded for users, that log in into their account.
       You can use Ariva instead.

-    - Ariva has for some indices different php paramters.
+    - Ariva has for some indices different php parameters.
 They are supported now.

     - The html-template file will be updated automatically.